 FactBranch is a no-code/low-code data pipeline tool to load data, transform data and create graphical user interfaces (GUIs) for support tools like Zendesk.
 We'll use FactBranch to load customer data from an SQL database.
 In the next step we'll write a prompt to GPT that includes the ticket text and the customer data we found and have GPT summarize the relevant data into three bullet points.

-A data pipeline in FactBranch: Load customer and order data from a MySQL database, ask ChatGPT about the data and display the results in the Zendesk app.
+database, ask ChatGPT about the data and display the results in the Zendesk app.

 The cool thing about FactBranch in combination with ChatGPT is that you can use FactBranch to look up customer data in your SQL database, your API or your Google Sheet and then include that data in your ChatGPT prompt.